Sanders unveils $2.5T 'Housing for All' plan in latest program funded by wealth taxes

 Sanders says he’ll fully pay for the plan by establishing a wealth tax on the top one-tenth of one percent of Americans.
 Sanders touts that "99.9 percent of Americans will not see their taxes go up by one nickel” as a result of his housing plan.

-It's the latest in a series of expensive proposals that Democrats say would be funded through higher taxes for the wealthy but have stirred debate in the presidential primary.
+It's the latest in a series of expensive proposals that Democrats say would be funded through higher taxes for the wealthy and other measures but have stirred debate in the presidential primary.
 Other such proposals include “Medicare-for-all,” the “Green New Deal,” free college tuition and medical debt cancellation.

+“Sanders’ answer is always a massive spending program that will raise taxes on the middle class and increase government control over the lives of millions of Americans,” Republican National Committee spokesman Steve Guest said Wednesday.

 In teasing his proposal during a speech Saturday in Las Vegas, the senator acknowledged that the $2.5 trillion price tag was “expensive.”